jundalisay/superb/content/en/research/mohammad/quran/sura-070.md

+---
-70. WAYS OF ASCENT (al-Ma’arij)
+title: "WAYS OF ASCENT (al-Ma’arij)"
+heading: "Chapter 70a of the Quran Simplified"
+date: 2022-01-31
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

-1. Someone asked about the imminent torment.
+{{< s v="1" >}}  Someone asked about the imminent torment.

 The disbelievers cannot repel it.
 <!-- Allah, Lord of the Ways of Ascent. -->
-Him the angels and the Spirit ascend on a Day the duration of which is 50,000 years.
-4. Unto be patient, with sweet patience.
+Him the angels and the Spirit ascend on a Day the duration of which is 50,000 years.{{< s v="4" >}}  Unto be patient, with sweet patience.
 6. They see it distant.
 7. But We see it near.
-8. On the Day when the sky will be like molten brass.
-9. And
-the mountains will be like tufted wool.
-10. No
-friend will care about his friend. will be shown each other.
-The crimi- nal wishes he would be redeemed from the punishment of that Day by his children.
+8. On the Day when the sky will be like molten brass.{{< s v="9" >}}  And the mountains will be like tufted wool.{{< s v="10" >}}  No friend will care about his friend. will be shown each other.
+The crimi- nal wishes he would be redeemed from the punishment of that Day by his children.{{< s v="11" >}}  They
-11. They
 12. And
 his spouse, and his brother.
 13. And